 Staying married for the kids, that is what 1/3 of couples do.
 Isn’t that sad?
 Sure, although a sampling, a pretty daunting statistic nonetheless.
 I was that statistic, thinking me absent of my babies would turn them into children addicted to drugs, lost in societal ways and outright terrible kids.
 It’s remains to be seen how my kids will turn out

-To stay married for the kids played on my heart nearly a year after they were born, the time it took for the marital dynamics to drastically change.
+To stay married for the kids played on my heart for nearly a year after they were born, about the same time it took for the marital dynamics of my marriage to drastically change.
 Children are game changers, good and bad.
 Good because they are the greatest blessing humankind can experience.
 Bad because, if unprepared, either parent can shove a stake down the middle of the marriage losing themselves in his or her child (ren).

 That is how children came to me, through the wonders of In Vitro Fertilization (IVF).
 Some say why spend all that time and money to walk away from your wife and kids?
 Because sometimes change in oneself requires drastic measures.

 - How does adult break away from childhood ways when all they know is easy or served on a platter for their choosing?